How Long Will A 100Ah Lithium Battery Last In A Golf Cart?

 What Are the Common Locations for Serial Numbers on Yamaha Golf Carts?

-Each model generation and year may slightly differ but these areas are highest yield for locating the number.
+Each model year may slightly vary, but these are the highest-probability spots for locating the serial number.

 Why Is Locating the Serial Number Important for Yamaha G1 Owners?